 Working Indoors—Location.
 Location.
 Location.

-Wastewater specialists and utilities workers often operate indoors in treatment plants and power plants where their work can even take them underground.
-From potential drowning to injury by high voltage, these environments are unpredictable are isolated.
+Wastewater specialists and utilities workers often operate indoors in treatment plants and power plants where their work can

-Get up to date on workplace safety legislation, technology and best practices in our latest eBook, “The Modern Safety Director’s Guide to Employee Safety Monitoring.”
+Get up to date on workplace safety legislation, technology, and best practices in our latest eBook, “The Modern Safety Director’s Guide to Employee Safety Monitoring.”

 Stay tuned as we explore Lone Workers Outdoors, the third post of six in this series, coming soon.
 Subscribe using the form on the right so you never miss a post!